 Choosing the perfect keyboard is highly subjective.
 If you need something portable that you can use with multiple devices, buy the Logitech K380.
 But if you plan to use your MacBook as a desktop, buying an ergonomic or a mechanical keyboard makes a lot more sense.

-Now that you have the keyboard set up, you should spend some time learning the most useful Mac keyboard shortcuts.
+Remember, whichever keyboard you end up buying, you can use that one keyboard to control multiple computers!
+And after you set up your new keyboard, you should spend some time learning the most useful Mac keyboard shortcuts.
 They’ll help you get tasks done faster.